- Technical details

 Thermography software optris PI Connect included

-All IR cameras are delivered with the thermography software optris PI Connect, which has been developed specifically for the extensive documentation and analysis of thermal images.
+All IR cameras are delivered with the thermography software optris PIX Connect, which has been developed specifically for the extensive documentation and analysis of thermal images.
 It allows you to analyse temperature data in real time as well as the remote control of your infrared camera.
 Furthermore, you can setup individual alarm levels for your process and define visual or acustic alarm signals.

 Our thermography software is licence free and can easily be adjusted to your requirements.